LAMP-Platform/LAMP/README.md

 #

 For assistance and help refer to the [LAMP Wiki](https://github.com/ConConner/LAMP/wiki) or join the [Development Discord](https://discord.gg/YT6M2rAqqS)!
+Want to share a Metroid 2 or other Metroid hack?
+Join the [Metroid Construction Community](https://metroidconstruction.com/) or [Metroid Construction Discord](https://discord.gg/xDwaaqa)!